yrmvgh/yiufcrawl/README.md

       disappear.
 More powerful summoned creatures drain a greater amount of mana.
 This opens up new strategies, enabling a player to summon one powerful creature for a longer period of time, or many of them for a very short time.
 For now, this only applies to the player summons.
 Monster summons work as before.
-    * summons occasionally disappear even if you have enough mana to support them.
+    * how much magic a summon drains is reduced by higher spell powers
     * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.
+    * you can't regenerate magic while you have any summons

 * Inventory expansion
     * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
 The 'i' command shows the weapons, armour,